ealush/butter-toast/README.md

 ![alt tag](https://raw.githubusercontent.com/ealush/butter-toast/master/assets/rec0.gif)

 ## Underwater
-Butter-toast underwater logic specifications that user should know:
+Butter-toast underwater logic specifications that users should be aware of:

 * **onMouseEnter**:
 Defaulf behaviour: When hovering mouse above toast the timeout timer is not stopped, though toast will not be dismissed as long as mouse hovers the toast.